That-Dev-Girl-Sites/jhalabi.com/_posts/2014-03-20-things-i-learned-after-moving-to-dc.md

 1. If you are into folk or singer/songwriters, house concerts are a huge thing here.
 They are all about an hour away in Maryland, but totally worth the drive.
 1. Traffic happens frequently and randomly.
 Even at midnight.
 1. Navigating the Beltway is an art.
-1. Construction - be it road or building - is a norm.
+1. Construction, be it road or building, is a norm.
-1. Always - _always_ - look up the Metro status before leaving the house.
+1. Always, _always_ look up the Metro status before leaving the house.
 Especially on weekends.
 1. Speaking of public transportation, every town has its own bus system and, so far, I have yet to find anyone who knows how they work.
 1. Football is _huge_ here.
 Fandom in DC could rival that of Boston.
 And despite the huge _(obviously)_ Redskins following here, there are a couple of Boston-friendly bars in the area that will show Sox and Pats games.
 1. Finding someone who is actually from DC is rare.
 So rare, that lots and lots of meetups and social networking groups exist.